Raúl Fernández (footballer, born 1985): FC Dallas

-Universitario de Deportes
+Universitario

 Fernández returned to Universitario after signing a four-year contract in January 2015.
 In 2016, playing against Juan Aurich, he crashed with a teammate and suffered a knee injury that kept him sidelined for months.
 Despite the absence of Fernández, Universitario won the 2016 Torneo Apertura with Carlos Cáceda taking over as the new starting goalkeeper.
 He was heavily blamed for Universitario's exit from the 2018 Copa Libertadores after a costly error on the final minutes of the second leg game of the first stage allowed Oriente Petrolero to score an away goal that would eliminate the team from advancing to the second stage.

-Universidad César Vallejo
+UCV

 In January 2019, Fernández signed for the recently promoted Universidad César Vallejo and reunited with former head coach José del Solar.

-Deportivo Binacional
+Binacional

 On 11 January 2020, Fernández signed for the reigning Peruvian Liga 1 champions Deportivo Binacional.

 International career

 Fernández was first called up to play for Peru by José del Solar in March 2008 for a friendly match against Costa Rica.
 He made his debut in the final minutes of that match, subbing in for George Forsyth.
 Del Solar called up Fernández for some of Peru's 2010 FIFA World Cup CONMEBOL qualification campaign but only used him for one match, against Ecuador in a 1–2 loss.
-After Del Solar's departure from the national team, Sergio Markarian was appointed as the new manager.
+After Del Solar's departure from the national team, Sergio Markarián was appointed as the new manager.
 Fernández was called up by Markarian for a series of friendly games in 2010 and 2011, including the 2011 Kirin Cup in Japan.
 He was also part of Peru's squad for the 2011 Copa América in Argentina, in which he helped Peru finish third place.
 For the 2014 FIFA World Cup CONMEBOL qualification campaign, Fernández played in 11 of Peru's matches.
 After Markarian left the national team, new interim head coach Pablo Bengoechea called up Fernández for some of Peru's friendly matches in 2014.
 Fernández's last appearance for Peru was in a friendly match against Chile, in which Peru lost 0–3.
 In total, Fernández has made 29 appearances for the national team and has recorded 14 clean sheets.

+Coaching career

+Fernández was appointed "Director of Goalkeeper Development" at Columbia Premier SC in the United States in April 2024.